andrastantos/brew/readme.rst

 #.
 Save the original register type in the function prolog
 #.
 Change the register type to the desired one in the function body
 #.
 Restore the original register type in the function epilog
 #.
-Restore the original register value in the function prolog
+Restore the original register value in the function epilog

 Special bulk type load and store operations are provided to deal with these extra complexities in an efficient manner; still the overhead is non-zero.

 Lastly - though it doesn't apply for the current Brew ISA - there could be register types that impact the effective size of a register.
 Think about how vector operations, especially a scalable vector extension, would be implemented!
 Suddenly, if a register is of 'vector of 4 32-bit integer' type, it's effective length is 128 bits.
 However, if it's just an 'integer', it's a mere 32 bits long.
-The callee now faced with the problem of not only not knowing the type of the register to be saved, but it's size either.
+The callee now faced with the problem of not only not knowing the type of the register to be saved, but neither it's size.
 Conservative assumptions (all registers are as large as they can possibly be) results in a lot of extra memory operations that are mostly unnecessary.
 Type-dependent function prologs and epilogs - if implemented in SW - are slow and convoluted.
-Lastly, the stack space required to store the registers during function prolog is not known at compile time, which means that stack-offsets cannot be statically computed.
+Worse, the stack space required to store the registers during function prolog is not known at compile time, which means that stack-offsets cannot be statically computed.
 All this results in a need for complex context saving and restoring instructions.
 (Similar problems exist in all context switching use-cases, including when TASK-mode contexts are swapped by the SCHEDULER.)

 **Implementation of all these instructions adds complexity of course but a micro-architecture needs to deal with another unique challenge**: